elir92/countries-app/README.md

 * Table containing the list of countries including country's details.
 * Flag quiz game.

-### Under Construction:
-Page with some of countries data, which represented on charts.
+* Countries data, which represented on charts.